Belltown to Seattle Center Connection Project

 Timeline

-We are currently in the early design phase of the project.
+We are currently in the early design phase of the near-term improvements.
 We anticipate construction to be completed prior to the 2026 FIFA Men's World Cup.

 Project Timeline